 After his stint in LA, Blue headed back home.
 With all these experiences under his belt and not quite 20 years old, Blue felt there was still something missing.
 He packed up his $800 Honda with a broken CV boot and bad brakes, and made the nine and half hour drive to Atlanta… in 13 hours!
 Knowing only one person in Atlanta, with no job, Blue found himself crashing on studio couches after playing a session and job hunting all day.
 Two years of unsuccessful job hunting, Blue slowly began carving his spot in the Atlanta music scene.

 He began recording guitar, bass, and drums for producers such as Terry “Madd Scientist” Thomas, Jesse “Corporal” Wilson, Kendrick “Wyldcard” Dean, Jasper Cameron, and more.
-In addition, Brandon began offering music production, audio engineering, and guitar/bass performances for artists such as Tiffany Evans, Lloyd, Ne-Yo, and others.
+In addition, Blue began offering music production, audio engineering, and guitar/bass performances for artists such as Tiffany Evans, Lloyd, Ne-Yo, and others.

-In addition to his passion for music instruction, performance, and recording, Brandon consistently volunteers for his community.
+In addition to his passion for music instruction, performance, and recording, Blue consistently volunteers for his community.
 He is an avid believer, and prime example, that the act of giving leads you to success.

 “The path to success is to find out what other folks need and see how YOU can help THEM.
 And others will help you on your way.” –Bassie Blue